StanAccy/file-uploader-master/readme.md

 ### Notes ###
 This is a copy of the v3.2 source when it was last licensed as GPL/LGPL earlier in 2013.
 It's here since we were using it under the LGPL license, and the LGPL licensed source was removed when the project transferred ownership to Widen and the next version was released.
 It's here purely so I have a copy of it.

+### Update: 2014-01-21 ###
+We've been using this without problems for several months now.
+Happy to take pull requests and/or issue reports.

 ### 3.3 is the next planned release ###

 ###[Download the 3.2 combined & minified javascript file (along with all other required files) here](https://github.com/valums/file-uploader/wiki/Releases)###